 In addition to inherited disorders, telomere shortening is also correlated with acquired degenerative conditions associated with chronically elevated tissue turnover.
 For example, cirrhosis of the liver is associated with a progressive decline in telomere length.back to the top

 One of the major post-replicative reactions that modifies the DNA is methylation.
-DNA methylation can alter chromatin structure, as pointed out above, and therefore, can also alter the transcription of genes.
+DNA methylation can alter chromatin structure, as pointed out above, and as discussed in the Control of Gene Expression page can therefore, also alter the transcription of genes.
 As pointed out earlier, DNA methylation represents a major epigenetic process.
 The sites of natural methylation (i.e. not chemically induced) of eukaryotic DNA is always on cytosine residues that are present in CpG dinucleotides.
 However, it should be noted that not all CpG dinucleotides are methylated at the C residue.
 The cytidine is methylated at the 5 position of the pyrimidine ring generating 5-methylcytidine.
-Enzymes that incorporate methyl grous into DNA molecules are called DNA methyltransferases, DNMTs.
-Humans express four DNA methyltransferases that are grouped into two families identified as the DNMT1 and DNMT3 families.
-The DNMT1 family include the DNMT1 and DNMT2 enzymes, the DNMT3 family includes the DNMT3a and DNTM3b enzymes.
+Enzymes that incorporate methyl groups into DNA molecules are called DNA methyltransferases, DNMTs.
+As pointed out earlier, humans express three DNMT genes identified as DNMT1, DNMT3a, and DNMT3b.
 The enzymes of the DNMT3 family are responsible, principally, for the generation of the initial pattern of CpG dinucleotide methylation.
 The DNMT1 family enzymes are principally tasked with maintaining the DNMT3-established methylation patterns.

 Methylation of DNA in prokaryotic cells also occurs.
 The function of this methylation is to prevent degradation of host DNA in the presence of enzymatic activities synthesized by bacteria called restriction endonucleases.
 These enzymes recognize specific nucleotide sequences of DNA.
 The role of this system in prokaryotic cells (called the restriction-modification system) is to degrade invading viral DNAs.
 Since the viral DNAs are not modified by methylation they are degraded by the host restriction enzymes.
 The methylated host genome is resistant to the action of these enzymes.